-As our seven chakras run in a straight line from the crown of our heads down to our tail bone, simply adopting a cross legged or lotus position can be highly beneficial, as it allows our chakras to perfectly align, with energy being both accepted and released from the root, and rising and descending in a straight line through the entire body.
+As our seven chakras run in a straight line from the crown of our heads down to our tail bone, simply adopting a cross-legged or lotus position can be highly beneficial, as it allows our chakras to perfectly align, with energy being both accepted and released from the root, and rising and descending in a straight line through the entire body.

-By combining this most simple of yogic positions – straight backed, cross legged – with some slow and steady breathing every day for as little as fifteen minutes, you can improve your overall chakra health considerably.
+By combining this most simple of yogic positions – straight-backed, cross-legged – with some slow and steady breathing every day for as little as fifteen minutes, you can improve your overall chakra health considerably.

 Cleansing the Chakras

-To stimulate the crown chakra, the seventh of your energy centers and perhaps the most important in regards to spiritual and personal progress, one must find a way to focus the attention of the entire body onto the top of the head.
+To stimulate the crown chakra, the seventh of your energy centers and perhaps the most important in regards to spiritual and personal progress, one must find a way to focus the attention of the entire body on the top of the head.

-Most yogis would agree that the most effective way of doing this is by adopting a muladhara head stand position – literally, standing on your head, with your back straight and with your elbows and forearms supporting your weight.
+Most yogis would agree that the most effective way of doing this is by adopting a Muladhara headstand position – literally, standing on your head, with your back straight, and with your elbows and forearms supporting your weight.

 However, the vast majority of those without practice or yogic training may struggle to undertake this relatively advanced position.

-This allows your lower body energy, and the energy of the earth rush towards your crown, giving it the power it requires to ‘kick start’ and open.
+This allows your lower body energy, and the energy of the earth to rush towards your crown, giving it the power it requires to ‘kick start’ and open.